About Heal

 After over ten years in the field of vocal pedagogy, I embarked on a long-anticipated career change: psychology and somatic therapy.

-I first became a psychedelics facilitator while researching with the psychedelics research lab at the University of Zurich in 2021.
-I also researched the effects of psilocybin in depressed patients at the Psychiatric University Hospital in Zurich.
-As part of my master’s degree in psychology, I researched the effects of ayahuasca on social connectedness.
-In 2023, I began working at the University Hospital Zurich (USZ) for its LSD in palliative care study.
+I first became a psychedelics facilitator (aka “trip-sitter”) while researching with the psychedelics research lab at the University of Zurich in 2021.
+I also researched the effects of psilocybin in depressed patients at the Psychiatric University Hospital in Zurich (PUK).
+For my master’s in psychology, I researched the effects of ayahuasca on social connectedness.
+In 2023, I was recruited by the University Hospital Zurich (USZ) to help launch its LSD in Palliative Care study.

-My passion lies in trauma processing, recovery, and integration.
-Somatic therapies like holotropic breathwork, somatic singing, and psychedelic compounds are all powerful tools to process trauma and integration the whole self.
+Somatic therapies like holotropic breathwork, somatic singing, and psychedelic compounds are all incredibly powerful tools to instigate neurogenesis, understand the self more fully, leading to personal empowerment and sovereignty.

 FAQs